 NET POSITION - Net position of the Authority represents the difference between assets and deferred outflows of resources and liabilities and deferred inflows or resources.
 Investment in capital assets consists of capital assets net of accumulated depreciation.
 Net position is reported as restricted when there are limitations imposed on their use either through enabling legislation adopted by the Authority or through external restrictions imposed by creditors, grantors, or laws or regulations of other governments.
 When an expense is incurred for purposes for which both restricted and unrestricted resources are available, the Authority first applies restricted resources.
+As of June 30, 2023, \$2,648, \$4,607, and \$37 were restricted for capital projects, development projects and other purposes, respectively.
 As of June 30, 2022, \$3,663, \$5,659, and \$26 were restricted for capital projects, development projects and other purposes, respectively.
-Unrestricted net position is assets less liabilities that do not meet the definition of investment in capital assets or restricted.
+Unrestricted net position is assets less liabilities and deferred inflows of resources that do not meet the definition of investment in capital assets or restricted.